dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_CCP4.rst

 What then follows are 'macro-cycles' of refinement where the experimental model is first tuned to get the best possible fit from the data, and then the resolution limit is reduced to cover more data than the previous cycle.
 16 parameters of the diffraction geometry are tuned - 6 for the detector, one for beam angle, 3 crystal orientation angles and the 6 triclinic cell parameters.
 At each stage only 36000 reflections are used in the refinement job.
 In order to save time, a subset of the input reflections are used - by default using 100 reflections for every degree of the 360° scan.

-We see that the first macrocyle of refinement makes a big improvement in the positional RMSDs:
+We see that the first macrocycle of refinement makes a big improvement in the positional RMSDs:

 .. literalinclude:: logs_ccp4/dials.index.log
-   :start-after: Starting refinement (macro-cycle 1)
-   :lines: 6-19
+   :lines: 78-90
    :lineno-match:
    :linenos: